Accessing ODBC data sources from Micro Focus COBOL by using the Server Express OpenESQL Interface

 Introduction

-OpenESQL transparently translates embedded SQL statements into ODBC API calls, making it easy to develop COBOL applications that access different database systems.
-On Unix platforms, OpenESQL is provided with Micro Focus Server Express.
+OpenESQL translates embedded SQL statements into ODBC API calls, making it easy to develop COBOL applications that access different database systems.
+On UNIX platforms, OpenESQL is provided with Micro Focus Server Express.

-Connecting to an ODBC Database from Micro Focus COBOL
+Connecting to an ODBC data source from Micro Focus COBOL

 Make sure that you choose the Open ESQL option when installing Server Express.
 For installation instructions, refer to the Server Express product documentation.